andela-bomotoso/MinimumEditDistance/README.md

 minimum cost to the cell being processed is randomly selected.
 This is  done by importing the random module, and ensuring that all possibilities have an equal probability of being selected.

+### Output
+For each pair of source and target words, the program displays the following output